Trade Forex Trading

 These technical indicators can be used as the basis for setting these stop loss orders.

-Forex traders also place these stop loss orders according to a predetermined risk to reward ratio.
+Forex traders also place these stop loss orders according to a predetermined risk : reward ratio.
 This strategy of setting stoploss orders is dependent upon certain mathematical equations.
-For example, a ratio of 20 pips stop loss can be used by a trader if the trade has the potential to make 40 pips in profit: this is a risk reward ratio of 2:1
+For example, a ratio of 20 pips stop loss can be used by a fx trader if the trade position has potential to earn 40 pips in profit: this is a risk to reward ratio of 2:1

-Other traders just use a predetermined percentage of their total account equity balance.
+Other traders just use a predetermined percent% of their total trading equity balance.

 Setting Stop Loss based on Percentage of Account Balance

-This stop loss setting method is based on the percent of trading account balance that the trader is willing to risk.
+This stop loss order setting method is based on the percentage% of account balance that the trader is willing to risk.

 If one is willing to risk 2% of account balance then the trader determines how far he will set the order level based on the open trade size which he has bought or sold.

-How Do I Set Stop Loss Orders depending on the Account Balance Percent Method
+How Do I Set Stop Losses depending on the Account Balance Percent Method

 How Do I Analyze Good Stop Loss Setting Percent?